Mary Dennett

 Mary Coffin Ware Dennett (April 4, 1872 - July 25, 1947) was an American women's rights activist, pacifist, homeopathic advocate, and pioneer in the areas of birth control, sex education, and women's suffrage.
 She co-founded the National Birth Control League in 1915 together with Jessie Ashley and Clara Gruening Stillman.
 She founded the Voluntary Parenthood League, served in the National American Women's Suffrage Association, and co-founded the Twilight Sleep Association with Margaret Sanger.
 She also wrote The Sex Side of Life, a famous pamphlet on sex education and birth control.
-A famous legal case, United States v.
-Dennett, against her eventually became the catalyst for overturning the Comstock laws.
+A legal case against her, United States v.
+Dennett, became the catalyst for overturning the Comstock laws.

 Biography

 Early life

 Mary Coffin Ware Dennett was born April 4, 1872, in her hometown Worcester, Massachusetts.
 Dennett was the second child of four born to George and Vonie Ware.
 At age 10, her father died of cancer.
 Her mother supported the family by organizing European tours for young women.
-While her mother was absent on tours, Dennett and her siblings often lived with their Aunt Lucia Ames Mead, a prominent social reformer.
+While her mother was absent on tours, Dennett and her siblings often lived with their Aunt Lucia Ames Mead.
+Dennett came from a family of social reformers.

+Education

 Dennett enrolled in the School of Art and Design in the Boston Museum of Fine Arts in 1891 and graduated with first honors, then took a teaching position at the Drexel Institute of Art in Philadelphia in 1894.
-She also had a position at Drexel Institute teaching design and decoration from 1894 to 1897.
+She also held a position at Drexel Institute teaching design and decoration from 1894 to 1897.

 Marriage and children

 Dennett married William Hartley Dennett, an architect, in 1900.
 They shared the ideal of the Arts and Crafts movement and soon bought a farmhouse in Framingham, Massachusetts.
 They founded an architectural and interior design firm.
 In addition to her work as an interior designer and guadamacile maker, Dennett continued to lecture and write about the Arts and Crafts movement.

 The Dennetts’ first child a son named Carlton was born in December 1900, after a difficult labor that nearly killed Dennett.
-After another difficult labor, their second child a son named Appleton was born in 1903.
+After another difficult labor, their second child, a son, named Appleton was born in 1903.
 However the baby was frail and died 3 weeks later.
 A third child was born in 1905, another boy named Devon, again after a difficult labor.
 Following this labor Dennett became ill and had to give up her professional work in order to recover.
 This time the doctor told Mary Dennett that she should not have any more children, due to a laceration in her uterus that required corrective surgery.
 However, her doctor did not give them any information or guidance on birth control, rather he suggested she practice abstinence.
-This experience profoundly infuenced Dennett's later advocacy for improved maternal health and women's bodily autonomy.
+This experience profoundly influenced Dennett's later advocacy for improved maternal health and women's bodily autonomy.
 Later Dennett wrote of their lack of information on birth control:

 I was utterly ignorant of the control of conception, as was my husband also.
 We had never had anything like normal relations, having approximated almost complete abstinence in the endeavor to space our babies."